 LLS Community is about participation.
 Our job is to translate the community’s voice into powerful, real-world research.
 By being a part of LLS Community, you contribute to:

 - a vibrant sharing of information

 - the discovery of trends and insights about blood cancer and the cancer experience

 - research that will help improve care and help find cures

 LLS Community was created in memory of Michael Garil, generously supported by his parents, Bernard, National Board member, and his wife, Ethel.

 Please visit https://communityview.lls.org to learn more or join.

 The Gateway Chapter offers support groups for adults, children with cancer, parents of children with cancer, and siblings of children with cancer.
 Volunteer oncology professionals lead groups to encourage the discussion of feelings and concerns during and after the course of treatment.
 Speakers often present information related to cancer.
-These groups offer information and encourage communitcation among patients, families and care givers and are held regularly.
-For more information, call us at (800) 955-4572 or see our list of Support Groups in the Gateway Chapter.
+These groups offer information and encourage communication among patients, families and care givers and are held regularly.
+For more information, call us at (800) 955-4572 or see our list of Support Groups.

 Our weekly two-hour online chats provide a friendly forum to share experiences and offer support for people living with non-Hodgkin lymphoma or chronic myeloid leukemia and for young adults (aged 18-39) living with blood cancer.
 Each chat is moderated by an oncology social worker.
 For more information, see Online Chats.